Submissions are OPEN!

 Please send a query, including the finished article (or a proposal detailing the subject matter), a brief synopsis, and a bio about yourself.

-Please keep articles and reviews to a manageable length (below 5000 words).
+Please keep articles and reviews to a manageable length (up to 3000 words — flexible).
 We will gladly consider any pieces with a focus on literature, art, cinema, philosophy, history, personal experience, or memoir.

 Try to maintain an objective style, while ensuring your work has a suitable literary bent, and, most importantly… make it interesting!